rackerlabs/technical-blog/_posts/2020-01-29-Azure-SQL-VM-Resource-Provider.md

 Windows&reg; 2019.
 Our example project has the following requirements:

 - Use mixed-mode authentication
-- Data and Log files on separate drives
+- Store data and log files on separate drives

 Previously, you needed to use a post-configuration method, such as a Desired State Configuration (DSC) or custom script extension, to format the drives and configure